Resource Consents in the Marine and Coastal Area

 What areas are affected and who needs to be notified?

-A list of applicants for direct engagement in the Wellington region can be found on the Ministry of Justice’s website here.
+A list of applicants for direct engagement in the Wellington region can be found on the Ministry of Justice’s website.
 This includes a map of the application area for each application.

 Unfortunately the same information has not been made available in relation to applications to the High Court.

-GWRC have compiled a list of customary marine title applicants within the GWRC boundaries based on current information held (for both direct engagement and high court applications) and we have made this available here.
+GWRC have compiled a list of customary marine title applicants within the GWRC boundaries based on current information held (PDF 339 KB) (for both direct engagement and high court applications).
 Please note that this is subject to change if applications are withdrawn or we become aware of additional applications.